FreeBeerGames/Solobot/Docs/Normal Mapping/nvidia_normal_mapping.md

 ## Introduction

 Texture is a large part of a human's visual experience.
-There are not many matierals in the real world that are completely flat and devoid of texture.
+There are not many materials in the real world that are completely flat and devoid of texture.
 In creating games, many objects such as a wooden crate or a carpeted floor will be modeled using the minimal amount of polygons in the geometry such as using simple box for the crate or a flat plane for the carpet.
 Adding an RGB image to texture these objects helps to provide a bit of visual information about the material.
 However, because a simple cube is being used for the geometry it will still appear flat and when viewed at certain angles, lighting in a 3D space will give away the fact that there is only a picture of a textured material pasted onto a completely flat surface.
-This hinders the realism that can be acheived in a game.
+This hinders the realism that can be achieved in a game.

 ![Crate Texture](crate.jpg)